 As an example in using a characteristic curve, assume that the plate of the tube represented by Fig. 96 is 560 volts positive.
 Tracing from 560 volts on the left-hand vertical scale across to the curve, and from the intersection downward to the grid voltage scale, shows that the corresponding grid voltage (the critical voltage) is 5 volts negative.
-This means that so long as the grid is more than 5 volts negative, electron flow will not commence when the plate potential is 560 volts, but when the grid is 5 volts negative, or has any other less negative voltage, electron flow will start and continue grid potentials to the left of the curve mean no electron flow, and all that lie on the curve or to the right mean an All electron flow. the tube.
-E
+This means that so long as the grid is more than 5 volts negative, electron flow will not commence when the plate potential is 560 volts, but when the grid is 5 volts negative, or has any other less negative voltage, electron flow will start and continue in the tube.
+All grid potentials to the left of the curve mean no electron flow, and all that lie on the curve or to the right mean an electron flow.

-Now assume that we knew only the grid was to be 5 volts responding plate potential is 560 volts positive.
-With the grid 5 volts negative, any plate potential below 560 volts will not cause electron flow, but a plate potential of 560 volts, or any higher voltage, will grid and plate potentials to the left of the curve and below it mean no electron Tracing up the curve and to the left shows that the corflow, and all combinations on the curve, or above it and to the right, mean that electron flow will commence and continue.
-All combinations of cause electron flow to start. negative.
+Now assume that we knew only the grid was to be 5 volts negative.
+Tracing up the curve and to the left shows that the corresponding plate potential is 560 volts positive.
+With the grid 5 volts negative, any plate potential below 560 volts will not cause electron flow, but a plate potential of 560 volts, or any higher voltage, will cause electron flow to start.
+All combinations of grid and plate potentials to the left of the curve and below it mean no electron flow, and all combinations on the curve, or above it and to the right, mean that electron flow will commence and continue.

-97. A control characteristic with which most of the useful control range is obtained with the grid positive with reference to the cathode.
+Fig. 97.
+A control characteristic with which most of the useful control range is obtained with the grid positive with reference to the cathode.

--For all of the thyratron represented by Fig. 97, all the grid voltages that permit control be used with the NEGATIVE AND POSITIVE GRID CONTROL would plate potentials that normally of starting the electron flow are negative voltages.
+NEGATIVE AND POSITIVE GRID CONTROL-For all of the plate potentials that normally would be used with the thyratron represented by Fig. 97, all the grid voltages that permit control of starting the electron flow are negative voltages.
 All the useful grid voltages are negative with reference to the cathode.
 Not all thyratrons are designed to operate with negative grid control, some are designed to permit control with the grid positive with reference to the cathode, while still others are designed to operate sometimes with the grid negative and again with its positive.
 Fig. 97 shows a control characteristic with which most of the useful control range is secured while the grid is positive with reference to the cathode.
 Whether the tube is a negative or positive control type depends principally upon the design of the grid.